httpwg/http-extensions/draft-ietf-httpbis-targeted-cache-control.md

 ## Defining Targeted Fields

-A targeted field for a particular class of cache can be defined by requesting registration in the Hypertext Transfer Protocol (HTTP) Field Name Registry ([](https://www.iana.org/assignments/http-fields/)), listing this specification as the specification document.
-The Comments field of the registration should clearly define the class of caches that the targeted field applies to.
+A targeted field for a particular class of cache can be defined by requesting registration in the Hypertext Transfer Protocol (HTTP) Field Name Registry ([](https://www.iana.org/assignments/http-fields/)).

+Registration requests can use this document as the specification document, in which case the Comments field should clearly define the class of caches that the targeted field applies to.
+Alternatively, if other documentation for the field has been created, it can be used as the specification document.

 By convention, targeted fields have the suffix "-Cache-Control": e.g., "ExampleCDN-Cache-Control".
 However, this suffix MUST NOT be used on its own to identify targeted fields; it is only a convention.